The Kane Shipbuilding Company and Asbestos

 We make every attempt to keep our information accurate and up-to-date.

 Please Contact Us with any questions or comments.

 The Kane Shipbuilding company was a small shipyard in Galveston, Texas.
 Despite its size, the shipyard contributed significantly to the war effort in the 1940s.
-With asbestos in nearly every component of their ships, many veterans later suffered from exposure and resulting illnesses like mesothelioma.
+With asbestos in nearly every component of their ships, many workers and veterans were exposed and later develoepd illnesses like mesothelioma.

 About Kane Shipbuilding

 Kane Shipbuilding, also known as The Kane Shipbuilding Company, was established in 1892 and started as a ship repair yard.
 When World War II started, business picked up significantly, and workers added shipbuilding to their duties.

 As demand increased, the shipyard that once employed only a small number of workers grew substantially.
 As the employment size more than doubled, workers began constructing what eventually became a total of sixteen deck barges and twelve coastal tankers.